jason-galea/proxmox_automation/README.md

 ## Instructions

 1. Manually install Proxmox on your chosen device:
-    - Download the installer ISO from "https://www.proxmox.com/en/downloads/category/iso-images-pve"
+    - Download the installer ISO from [proxmox.com](https://www.proxmox.com/en/downloads/category/iso-images-pve)
-    - Boot the ISO from a USB (E.G: Ventoy, Rufus, etc.)
+    - Boot the ISO from a USB with Ventoy, Rufus, etc.
     - Accept default options for everything
     - Set a static IP
-    - *Remember the password & IP!*
+    - **Remember the password & IP!**
     - Restart
-    - Login and verify you have internet access (E.G: $ ping example.com)
+    - Login and verify internet access

 2. Clone this repo:
     - `git clone https://github.com/jason-galea/proxmox_automation.git`